gabricc/typescript-journey/02basics/myUnions.md

 - Variable can hold any of the specified types
 - Type checking ensures only allowed types are assigned

+Here, we're telling TypeScript that `score` can be either a number or a string.
+This is useful when a value could legitimately be of different types, like an ID that could be either numeric or string-based.

 ## 2. Union Types with Custom Types
 ```typescript
 type User4 = {